openjdk/guide/src/guide/backporting.md

 There can be cases where it's desirable to create a backport issue before the fix is done, e.g. if a CSR needs to be filed.
 In these cases set the [Fix Version/s]{.jbs-field} of the backport to `N` or `N-pool`, where `N` is the release train the backport is targeting.
 E.g. `17-pool`.
 Please note that even if a backport issue is created ahead of time, all work done in JBS for approvals and similar is still done in the main issue.

 Obviously it's possible to set the [Fix Version/s]{.jbs-field} to the exact release the backport is targeting, but in general this isn't recommended unless you are targeting a feature release in ramp down.
-When a change is pushed to an update release repository, the bots will look at the main issue as indicated in the PR title, and look for backports with the current `N.0.x` release version as [Fix Version/s]{.jbs-field}, if no such backport is found they will look for `N-pool`, and if that isn't found either, a new backport issue will be created.
-This means that if the backport has an exact [Fix Version/s]{.jbs-field} set, but is delayed and misses the release indicated by this [Fix Version/s]{.jbs-field}, a new backport issue is created with a small mess as the result.
+When a change is integrated to an update release repository, the bots will look at the main issue as indicated in the PR title, and look for backports with the current `N.0.x` release version as [Fix Version/s]{.jbs-field}, if no such backport is found they will look for `N-pool`, and if that isn't found either, a new backport issue will be created.
+This means that if the backport has an exact [Fix Version/s]{.jbs-field} set, but is delayed and misses the release indicated by this [Fix Version/s]{.jbs-field}, a new, superfluous backport issue is created with a small mess as the result.
 (See [How to fix an incorrect backport creation in JBS].)

 Setting the [Fix Version/s]{.jbs-field} of a backport targeted to an update release to `N` is always wrong.
 JDK `N` has already been released (or it wouldn't be an update release) and can't get any more fixes.

 ## Requesting approvals for backports

-In order to be allowed to push a change to one of the OpenJDK update development repositories (e.g. [`jdk17u-dev`](https://github.com/openjdk/jdk17u-dev)), an approval is required.
+In order to be allowed to integrate a change to one of the OpenJDK update development repositories (e.g. [`jdk17u-dev`](https://github.com/openjdk/jdk17u-dev)), an approval is required.
 The [official process for how to request push approval for a backport](https://openjdk.org/projects/jdk-updates/approval.html) describes in detail how to work with JBS when requesting approvals.
 In short, there's a label [jdk&lt;release&gt;u-fix-request]{.jbs-label} that should be added to the main JBS issue.
 Also put a motivation as to why the issue needs to be backported as a comment in the main issue.
 Once the label and motivation has been added, wait for the maintainers of the release to approve your request.
 The approval will be indicated with a label, [jdk&lt;release&gt;u-fix-yes]{.jbs-label}, added to the main issue.

-If the update release is in ramp down, changes are pushed to the release repository (e.g. [`jdk17u`](https://github.com/openjdk/jdk17u)).
+If the update release is in ramp down, changes are integrated to the release repository (e.g. [`jdk17u`](https://github.com/openjdk/jdk17u)).
 During ramp down the bar to get changes in is significantly higher and fixes need to be approved with [jdk&lt;release&gt;u-critical-request]{.jbs-label} / [jdk&lt;release&gt;u-critical-yes]{.jbs-label}.

 If your request to backport a change is denied, but you for some reason already created the backport issue in JBS (why?!), the backport issue should be closed as [Won't Fix]{.jbs-value}.